victorruelle/ExperimentManager/README.md

 -------  stdout_capture.log
 ```

+Saved runs contains information about runs that are conducted during the experiment using for instance the ```manager.run``` command.
+The pros of using this method are explained in the Runs section below.

-The path to every directory is added as attribute to the manager so you can access it anytime.
+The path to every directory is an attribute of the manager so you can access it anytime.
 In particular, the "my first experiment DATETIME" directory can be accessed with ```manager.experiment_dir```.

 To access your experiment manager in any file, simply use the getExperiment method of ExperimentManager.
-It will recover the active experiment manager.
+It will recover the active experiment manager : ```ExperimentManager.getExperiment()```.

+### Reproductability and Control

-By default, your experiment manager will also save a copy of all the projects source files (.py) in ```saved_sources``` and capture the stdout in a dedicated logger ('stoud_capture.log')
+By default, your experiment manager will also save a copy of all the projects source files (.py) in ```saved_sources``` and capture the stdout in a dedicated logger ('stoud_capture.log').
+This is usually enough to get a firm grasp of any past experiment and reproduce its results.

 ### Saving, like never before